crouchcd/cidc-documentation/assays/wes-upload-doc.md

 |**FASTQ_TUMOR_2**| Filename for fastq pair 2 from tumor|
 |**BATCH_ID**| Sequencing batch identifier for the sample|
 |**INSTRUMENT_MODEL**| Sequencing platform used for the assay|

+Click [here](https://docs.google.com/spreadsheets/d/1ThQj_5xNXX4-e5_2kB0LT0jQDCwtnrXKng859oOWLLw) to see an example of a metadata file.

 ## Uploading Files